ReScience/ReScience-submission/article/Larisch-2019.md

 \label{Fig_burst}
 \end{figure}

-In the original publication, @Clopath2010 studied the nonlinearity of STDP by using protocols of spike bursts.
+@Clopath2010 studied the nonlinearity of STDP by using protocols of spike bursts.
 The result from the reimplementation of the first spiking burst experiment is shown in Fig. \ref{Fig_burst}-upper-left.
-The upper marks represent the weight change with $+10$ ms, the lower marks the weight change with $-10$ ms between the presynaptic and the first postsynaptic spikes.
+The upper marks represent the weight change with $+10$ ms, the lower marks the weight change with $-10$ ms between the presynaptic spikes and the first postsynaptic one.
-As in the original publication from @Clopath2010 and the experimental paper of @Nevian2006, one postsynaptic spike, independently of the spiking order, leads only to a small change in the weight.
+As in @Clopath2010 and the experimental paper of @Nevian2006, one postsynaptic spike, independently of the spiking order, leads only to a small weight change.
-A second spike leads to bigger change, especially when the postsynaptic neurons spikes after the presynaptic one.
+A second spike leads to a bigger change, especially when the postsynaptic neurons spikes after the presynaptic one.

-The second task is the weight change, depending on the frequency between three postsynaptic spikes (Fig. \ref{Fig_burst}-upper-right).
+The second task investigates the weight change depending on the frequency between three postsynaptic spikes (Fig. \ref{Fig_burst}-upper-right).
 As in the previous experiment, the upper line represents the weight changes when the first postsynaptic spike appears $10$ ms after the presynaptic spike; the lower line when the first postsynaptic spike appears $10$ ms before the presynaptic one.
-As shown in @Clopath2010, a higher frequency leads to a higher change of the synaptic weight.
+As shown in @Clopath2010, a higher frequency leads to a higher change in the synaptic efficiency.

-The third task, the weight change as a function of the time between the one presynaptic spike and the first of three postsynaptic spikes, is presented in Fig. \ref{Fig_burst}-down.
+The third task, investigating the weight change as a function of the time between one presynaptic spike and the first of three postsynaptic spikes, is presented in Fig. \ref{Fig_burst}-down.
 The curve is also very similar to the one presented in @Clopath2010.

-The label on the y-axes, as described in the original publication [@Clopath2010], suggested the weight value in percentage.
-But, as mentioned in the original experimental paper by @Nevian2006, the graphs should actually show the weight changes in percentage, relative to the initial weight value.
+The label on the y-axes is the weight value in percentage, but, as mentioned in the original experimental paper by @Nevian2006, the graphs should actually show the weight changes in percentage, relative to the initial weight value.

 ## Connectivity analysis